 After leaving the Army, Brian Flanagan tries to get a marketing job in New York City.
-But without a college degree, this was not possible.
+But without a college degree, this is not possible.
 He then decides to start studying for a business degree at the local City College and gets a part time job as a bartender.
-He realizes that its not that easy, but his new boss Douglas Coughlin teaches him the secrets of the bar trade and they become the most famous bartenders in town.
-Both Brian and Doug Coughlin want their own top class cocktail bars someday and Brian's Cocktail Bar is to be called 'Cocktails & Dreams'.
-Inorder to get the necessary money to open it, Brian travels to Jamaica to work as a bartender at a resort Tiki Bar, and the pay is good.
+He realizes that it's not easy but his new boss Douglas Coughlin teaches him the secrets of the bar trade and they become the most famous bartenders in town.
+Both Brian and Doug want their own top class cocktail bars someday and Brian's Cocktail Bar is to be called 'Cocktails and Dreams'.
+In order to get the necessary money to open it, Brian travels to Jamaica to work as a bartender at a resort Tiki Bar, and the pay is good.
 There he meets Jordan Mooney, a young and pretty, up and coming American artist on vacation with her girlfriend from New York City, staying at the Island resort.
 Jordan and Brian spend some quality time together and fall in love.
-But Brian takes a dare from his old buddy, Doug Coughlin to sleep ...
+But Brian takes a dare from his old buddy, Doug Coughlin to sleep with an older...
 Written by

 Joshua Jaworsky <firstname.lastname@example.org>

 As far as entertaining storytelling goes, Cocktail is an almost perfect film.
 Here is an example of compelling dialogue, magnificent urban cinematography, superb acting, and thoughtful editing combining to present us with a very lucid portrayal of one man's coming to terms with the reality of dreams and ambitions in our world.